End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Background

 Inspired by the conditional extension of NF \cite{korshunova2018conditional}, with the conditional distribution $p_{Y}(\bm{y}|\bm{h})$, we realize that the scaling and translation function approximators do not need to be invertible \cite{korshunova2018conditional}, which means we can make the transformation dependant on condition $\bm{h} \in \mathbb{R}^{H}$.
 Implementing $p_{Y}(\bm{y}|\bm{h})$ on $\bm{h}$ is straight-forward: we concatenate $h$ to both the inputs of the scaling and translation function approximators of the coupling layers, i.e., $s(concat(\bm{z}^{1:d},\bm{h}))$ and $t(concat(\bm{z}^{1:d},\bm{h}))$, which are modified to map $\mathbb{R}^{d+H} \mapsto \mathbb{R}^{D-d}$.

-In our work, we can incorporate base forecasts(in Section2.2, from the outputs of Autoregressive Transformer) from all levels into CNF as additional condition in the latent space, leveraging the information available across all levels for reconciliation and while modeling the non-Gaussian distributions and non-linear correlations in the hierarchy to obtain the coherent probabilistic forecasts.
+In our work, we incorporate base forecasts (Section 2.2), from the outputs of Autoregressive Transformer at all levels into CNF as additional condition in the latent space.
 In Section 4, we will detail this process.

-\section{Related Work}
+\section{Related work}

 Existing hierarchical time series forecasting methods mainly follow the two-stage approach: \textbf{(i)} Obtain each $h$-period-ahead base forecasts $\hat{\bm{y}}_{T+h}$ independently; \textbf{(ii)} Reconcile the base forecasts by the reconciliation process (Equation 2) to obtain the coherent forecasts $\tilde{\bm{y}}_{T+h}$.